Love and Deepspace: Music

 The version 1.0 theme song of Love and Deepspace, which inspires the game's title, is sung by Sarah Brightman.
 Brightman describes the song as "exud[ing] a mysterious and ethereal ambience ... tinged with a little bit of melancholy."
 According to Brightman, she "adopted the perspective of a cosmic observer, or you could say a wandering poet, infusing it with a sense of cosmic mystery and the notion of transcending the river of time".
-The version 2.0 theme song titled Visions opposées, is sung by Mikelangelo Loconte and produced in collaboration with the original creators behind Mozart, l'opéra rock.
-The version 3.0 theme song is a Chinese song titled Cosmic Encounter, performed by vocalist Wu Bixia.
-The version 4.0 theme song titled Witnessed by Deepspace, is performed by Angela Zhang.
+The version 2.0 theme song titled "Visions opposées", is sung by Mikelangelo Loconte and produced in collaboration with the original creators behind Mozart, l'opéra rock.
+The version 3.0 theme song is a Chinese song titled "Cosmic Encounter", performed by vocalist Wu Bixia.
+The version 4.0 theme song titled "Witnessed by Deepspace", is performed by Angela Zhang.

 Reception

+Love and Deepspace has gained popularity worldwide since its global launch.
+Its download numbers surpassed 10 million by the third day of its launch, and by 2025, 50 million players were registered worldwide.
+GameSpot listed Love and Deepspace as one of the best games of 2025, praising it for its interactivity.
+Famitsu praised the inclusion of the home feature in the version 5.0 update.
+However, IGN criticized the game for the lighting issues for dark-skinned character customizations.